hphelion/documentation/cli.windows.reference.md

 Sets the color identifier for zone 1 to cyan.
 The color names must be capitalized (as in the example).

 ##Unassign-IP## {#Unassign-IP}
-Assigns an IP address to an existing Server.
+Unassigns an IP address for an existing Server.

 ###Syntax###
 unassign-ip "*address*" *server-ID*